 It's nearly time for the official changing of the guard inside the Gophers athletic program.

-With University of Minnesota athletic director Joel Maturi poised to step down at the end of the month (he will take a less-involved administrative role), Norwood Teague will take over the position officially on Monday.
+With University of Minnesota athletic director Joel Maturi stepping down at the end of the month (he will take a less-involved administrative role), Norwood Teague will take over the position Monday.
 The North Carolina native has talked a lot about his propensity for fundraising, mostly, he says, because of what he dreams he can accomplish with the funds.
 Top of the list?
 Football budgetary improvements, a contract extension for Tubby Smith and a basketball practice facility.
 Those things are important, Teague says, but his most important goal: winning.

 Q So what's first on the tackling list?